-(a)Every paper filed in the Patent and Trademark Office in inter partes cases, including notice of appeal, must be served upon the other party or parties.
-Proof of such service must be made before the paper will be considered by the Office.
-A statement signed by the attorney or other authorized representative, attached to or appearing on the original paper when filed, clearly stating the date and manner in which service was made will be accepted as prima facie proof of service.
+- (a) Except for the notice of opposition or the petition to cancel, every submission filed in the Office in inter partes cases, including notices of appeal to the courts, must be served upon the other party or parties.
+Proof of such service must be made before the submission will be considered by the Office.
+A statement signed by the attorney or other authorized representative, attached to or appearing on the original submission when filed, clearly stating the date and manner in which service was made will be accepted as prima facie proof of service.

-(b) Service of papers must be on the attorney or other authorized representative of the party if there be such or on the party if there is no attorney or other authorized representative, and may be made in any of the following ways:
+- (b) Service of submissions filed with the Board and any other papers served on a party not required to be filed with the Board, must be on the attorney or other authorized representative of the party if there be such or on the party if there is no attorney or other authorized representative, and must be made by email, unless otherwise stipulated, or if the serving party can show by written explanation accompanying the submission or paper, or in a subsequent amended certificate of service, that service by email was attempted but could not be made due to technical problems or extraordinary circumstances, then service may be made in any of the following ways:

-(1) By delivering a copy of the paper to the person served;
+- (1) By delivering a copy of the submission or paper to the person served;

-(2) By leaving a copy at the usual place of business of the person served, with someone in the person’s employment;
+- (2) By leaving a copy at the usual place of business of the person served, with someone in the person’s employment;

-(3) When the person served has no usual place of business, by leaving a copy at the person’s residence, with a member of the person's family over 14 years of age and of discretion;
+- (3) When the person served has no usual place of business, by leaving a copy at the person’s residence, with some person of suitable age and discretion who resides there;

-(4) Transmission by the "Express Mail Post Office to Addressee" service of the United States Postal Service or by first-class mail, which may also be certified or registered;
+- (4) Transmission by the Priority Mail Express® Post Office to Addressee service of the United States Postal Service or by first-class mail, which may also be certified or registered;